cocos/cocos-docs/en/scripting/class.md

 }
 ```

-> You can define the get method only, so this is like one property of read only.<br>
+You can define the `get` method only, so this is like one property of read only.

----

-Continue on to read about [Access node and other component](access-node-component.md) or [CCClass Advanced Reference](reference/class.md).